// Research & sources

 Gartner — 2025

-Organizations using AI coding tools without structured requirements frameworks report higher rates of rework, not lower — because AI amplifies ambiguity rather than resolving it.
-Structured, governed specifications are identified as the critical missing layer between human intent and AI execution in enterprise software delivery.
+Organizations using AI coding tools without structured requirements frameworks report higher rates of rework — because AI amplifies ambiguity rather than resolving it.
+Structured, governed specifications are the critical missing layer.

 2026 Software Industry Outlook